Nesousx/masoopy-web/content/posts/2021-07-31-HTB-Armageddon-without-MetaSploit..md

 featuredImage: "/images/2021/07/Armageddon_Logo.png"
 ---
 ## Intro
-During this box, I'll exploit an outdated version of Drupal in order to get an initial shell.
+During this box, we'll exploit an outdated version of Drupal in order to get an initial shell.
 This will allow me to discover user credentials on the Drupal DB.
 Finally, I'll get privesc thanks to an insecure sudo command (once again).

 ## Target
 [HTB - Armageddon](https://app.hackthebox.eu/machines/323)